 About the Clinic

 The ARC Justice Clinic provides legal support to community members in the Philadelphia region organizing to demand redress for racial subordination in areas including education, ending over-policing and mass incarceration, economic justice, and health justice.
-Students will represent clients in litigation at the trial and appellate level under the direct supervision of Professor McClellan.
+Students will represent clients in litigation at the trial and appellate level under the direct supervision of Professor McClellan and Lecturer in Law Bret Grote.
 Students will also learn to work with partners to develop an integrated advocacy strategy that incorporates organizing, policy advocacy, strategic impact litigation, and communications.

 In addition to fieldwork, the clinic includes a bi-weekly seminar that covers the substantive law at issue in their casework, foundational litigation skills, theory of movement lawyering, and ethical considerations important to social justice advocacy.
 Students have the opportunity to read about and reflect on historical and contemporary strategies for achieving racial justice.
 Students will also participate in case rounds, simulations, and other legal practice skills trainings.